 These factors contribute to stronger customer loyalty and repeat business.

-By outsourcing logistics, businesses can:
+By outsourcing logistics, you can:

 How to mitigate this: